CMSgov/design-system/README.md

 ## Packages

-You're currently at the root of a monorepo which contains multiple NPM packages in the `packages/` directory.
-The following packages located in the [`packages` directory](packages/) of this repo.
+You're currently at the root of a monorepo which contains multiple NPM packages located in [`packages` directory](packages/).
 View the `README.md` in each of these for additional details.

 | Name | Description |
 | ---- | ----------- |